porczynski/gitpush/README.md

 # gitpush
-linux one command line quick commit, comment and push directly to the Github.com master branch
+:trident: linux one command line quick commit, comment and push directly to the Github.com master branch

 ### Usage:
 copy *gitpush* file into your project main directory and run after your work